George W. Hewlett High School: Academics

 Hewlett High School frequently earns recognition for its top-tier science research department, directed by Dr. Terrence Bissoondial.
 Under the mentorship of Dr. Bissoondial, Hewlett students frequently compete and excel in competitions such as the Regneron International Science and Engineering Fair, Regeneron STS, and Junior Science and Humanities Symposium.

 Other Hewlett-sponsored activities that achieve national recognition include DECA, Hewlett History and Quiz Bowl, and women's tennis.
 Hewlett is known for its strong music program, with students regularly being selected for All-State and All-Eastern ensembles.

+In 2025, Hewlett High School student Eilon Bober-Tsafrir was appointed to be a page of the United States Senate, a first for the district.

+Hewlett High School is widely regarded as a top public high school on Long Island and is known for its academic excellence.
+Hewlett offers 25 AP classes across the Humanities and STEM, including AB/BC Calculus, World History, Biology, Physics C, etc. Graduates regularly attend higher institutions of elite caliber, including Princeton, Binghamton, Duke, Harvard, and Cornell University.

+Demographics

+As of the 2018–19 school year, the school had an enrollment of 1,039 students and 96.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
+There were 212 students (20.4% of enrollment) eligible for free lunch and 37 (3.6% of students) eligible for reduced-cost lunch.

+As of the 2021–22 school year, 53% of HHS students are male and 47% female.
+54% are Caucasian, 15% are Latino, 9% are Black/African American, 9% AAPI, and 3% multi racial.
+The community is known for having a large Russian-Jewish population.

 Notable alumni

 Many of Hewlett High School's more distinguished alumni have been recognized by plaques on the school's walls that name them as members of the school's Alumni Hall of Fame.
 The following are among the school's notable former students: